-Total tax revenue equaled 24 percent of gross domestic product (GDP), well below the 34 percent average for developed countries (figure 1).
+Total US tax revenue equaled 26 percent of gross domestic product (GDP), well below the 34 percent average for developed countries (figure 1).

 Total Tax Revenue

-Among OECD countries, only Chile and Mexico collected less than the United States as a percentage of GDP.
+Among OECD countries, only Korea, Chile, Mexico collected less than the United States as a percentage of GDP.
 In many European countries, taxes exceeded 40 percent of GDP.
 But those countries generally provide more extensive government services than the United States does.

 Composition of Tax Revenue

-Property Taxes: Property taxes provided more than twice as large a share of US tax revenue—12 percent in 2012—than the OECD average of 5 percent.
+Property Taxes: Property taxes provided almost twice as large a share of US tax revenue—11 percent in 2014—than the OECD average of 6 percent.
 Almost all revenue from taxes on property in the United States is collected by state and local governments.